source-academy/general/learner/github/README.md

-# Resources for learners who Source Academy + GitHub Classroom
+# Resources for learners who use Source Academy with GitHub Classroom

 under construction